About Black Star Canyon Falls

 This area has seen its share of violence, especially between fur trappers led by William Wolfskill and the Tongva Native Americans in 1831.

-These conflicts resulted in the massacre of the Tongva Native Americans, and such bloodshed and history has apparently caused the canyon to be “haunted”.
+These conflicts resulted in the massacre of the Tongva Native Americans, and such bloodshed and history have apparently caused the canyon to be “haunted”.

 While we didn’t personally encounter any apparitions or spine-tingling moments on our hike (other than the tension of some of the difficult parts of the bouldering obstacles and eroded gullies), apparently ghost hunters have come here around Halloween.